 Setting up your Prusiks for Lightweight Rescue

-In this article, we will go over how to set up 7mm Prusiks for 10mm rescue rope.
-This same long and short Prusik can be used as a belay and as well as a progress capture and rope grab in a pulley system.
+This article will go over setting up 8mm Prusiks (with flexible cord) for 10mm rescue rope.
+These are long and short Prusiks used as a progress capture and rope grab in a pulley system.

-- Short and long Prusiks are ideally a different colour.
+- Short and long Prusiks need to be different colours for easy ID.

-- The short length is based on use with a small Prusik minding pulley such as the SMC 50mm PMP (shown below) or the Petzl Mini.
+- The short length is used with a small Prusik minding pulley such as the SMC 50mm PMP (shown below) or the Petzl Mini.

-3. The long length is based on being able to have around 5-6cm (or the width of 3-4 fingers) between the long and short Prusik when tied and being able to tie an overhand – a method for separating single pulleys when hauling.
+- The long length is based on having around 5-6cm (or the width of 3-4 fingers) between the long and short Prusik when tied and being able to tie an overhand – a method for separating single pulleys when hauling.

 Tying and tensioning the Prusiks

 - Tie with a double fisherman’s bend.
-Check out how to tie the overhand rethread bend HERE.
+Check out how to tie below.

 - Tails are 3.5cm long.

-- Hand tension with one foot in the loop, with the bend in one side, pull up on that side or use a pulley system for tensioning.
+- Tension with one foot in the loop, with the bend in one side, pull up on that side or use a pulley system for tensioning.

 Capture the carabiner